thotz/rook/design/object-bucket/object-bucket.md

 _As a Kubernetes user, I want to delete ObjectBucketClaim instances and cleanup generated API resources._

 1. The user deletes the OBC via `kubectl delete objectbucketclaim -n default FOO`.
-1. The OBC is marked for deletion and left in the foreground and the `Delete()` method, implemented by this provisioner, is invoked by the bucket lib.
+1. The OBC is marked for deletion and left in the foreground.
-1. The respective ConfigMap and user Secret are deleted (done by the bucket lib).
+1. **If** the OB's _reclaimPolicy_ is "delete", the `Delete()` method, implemented by this provisioner, is invoked by the bucket lib.
+The rook-ceph provisioner will **not** delete the physical bucket in the first phase, though that may occur later.
+The credentials created for this bucket _could_ be deleted or expired but that is a TBD.
-1. The OBC is garbage collected.
+1. The respective ConfigMap and Secret are deleted (done by the bucket lib).
-1. The OB phase is changed from "bound" to "lost"
+1. The OBC is garbage collected (done by Kubernetes).

-    Note: this does not cause the deletion of the OB.
-Since the actual bucket is not deleted, it is reasonable that it should still tracked in Kubernetes.
+1. **If** the OB's _reclaimPolicy_ is **not** "delete", the OB's phase is changed from "bound" to "lost" (or to "released" -- TBD).

 ---